-William Alfred Peffer was a soldier, publisher, and United States Senator from Kansas.
+William Alfred Peffer was a soldiers, publisher, and United States Senator from Kansas.

-Peffer was born on a farm in Cumberland County, Pennsylvania on September 10, 1831 to Dutch parents.
-From his 10th to 15th year he attended public schools seven months each winter, and afterward began to teach at a small district school.
-He followed that profession until he caught the gold fever in 1850, and went to California, where he made considerable money before returning to Pennsylvania in 1852.
-There, he married Sarah Jane Barber and soon after they moved to Indiana.
+Peffer was born on a farm in Cumberland County, Pennsylvania, on September 10, 1831, to Dutch parents.
+From his 10th to 15th year, he attended public schools for seven months each winter and afterward began to teach at a small district school.
+He followed that profession until he caught gold fever in 1850 and went to California, where he made considerable money before returning to Pennsylvania in 1852.
+He married Sarah Jane Barber, and they moved to Indiana soon after.

-He engaged in farming near Crawfordsville until he met with financial difficulties and determined to go farther west.
-He soon was established on a farm in Morgan County, Missouri.
-In February 1862, he went to Illinois to get away from guerrilla warfare, and the following August, he enlisted as a private in the 83rd Illinois Infantry.
+He engaged in farming near Crawfordsville until he met with financial difficulties and was determined to go farther west.
+He was soon established on a farm in Morgan County, Missouri.
+In February 1862, he went to Illinois to escape guerrilla warfare, and the following August, he enlisted as a private in the 83rd Illinois Infantry.
 He was promoted to second lieutenant in March 1863.
-During the three years of his service, he was engaged principally in the performance of detached duty as quartermaster, adjutant, and judge-advocate of a military commission, and as depot quartermaster in the engineering department at Nashville, Tennessee.
+During the three years of his service, he was engaged principally in the performance of detached duty as quartermaster, adjutant, and judge-advocate of a military commission and as depot quartermaster in the engineering department at Nashville, Tennessee.
 He was mustered out on June 26, 1865.
-Having studied law as opportunity afforded, he settled at Clarksville, Tennessee at the close of the war and began to practice law.
+Having studied law as opportunity afforded, he settled at Clarksville, Tennessee, at the close of the war and began to practice law.